6 Shoulder-Strengthening Exercises Men Should Add To Their Workout Routine

 If you want to flaunt toned (and strong!) shoulders, front raises are a wonderful exercise to incorporate into your workouts.
 This exercise targets the front of your shoulders, especially the anterior deltoids.
 Like most exercises, start by standing with your feet shoulder-width apart and holding a dumbbell in each hand, with your palms facing your body.
 Keeping your arms straight, lift the dumbbells in front of you until they are parallel to the ground and hold on for a bit, then slowly lower the dumbbells back down to your sides.

-You can also carry out this exercise by using different types of equipment, such as a barbell or resistance bands, or by performing the exercise by standing on one leg.
+You can also carry out this exercise by using different types of equipment, such as a barbell or resistance bands, or by performing it while standing on one leg.

 Lateral Raises